ONSdigital/dp/training/platform-services/PLATFORM.md

 > Vault secures, stores and tightly controls access to tokens, passwords, certificates, encryption keys for protecting secrets and other sensitive data

-Vault manages secrets and stores the secrets in [dp-configs][dp-configs-secrets] in a secure way and makes available to the service.
+Vault manages secrets and stores the secrets in [dp-configs][dp-configs-secrets] in a secure way and makes them available to the service.
 The secrets can include information such as how to communicate with other services and database, or feature flags controlling what behaviour is active.
 In general, Vault is used for the following two functionalities:
 1. Storing application configs (secrets) from [dp-configs][dp-configs-secrets]
 2. Storing per-file encryption keys for CMD uploads, image uploads, etc.